Ella Wishes You a Swinging Christmas

-Ella Wishes You a Swinging Christmas is a 1960 album by the American jazz singer Ella Fitzgerald, recorded in the summer of 1960, with a studio orchestra arranged and conducted by Frank DeVol.
-The tracks are all secular Christmas seasonal songs, in contrast to her second Christmas album released in 1967.
+Ella Wishes You a Swinging Christmas is a 1960 album by the American jazz singer Ella Fitzgerald with a studio orchestra arranged and conducted by Frank DeVol.
+The tracks consist of secular holiday songs, in contrast to her 1967 Christmas album.

-It is Fitzgerald's only Verve complete album of Christmas tunes.
-Verve had issued a 7" 45rpm single in 1959, featuring "The Christmas Song" with "The Secret of Christmas" on the B-side; both were recorded with Russ Garcia and His Orchestra in September 1959.
-The album has been reissued several times and there have been variations to the sleeve's artwork.
+It is Fitzgerald's only complete Verve album of Christmas tunes.
+Verve had issued a 7-inch 45 rpm single in 1959, featuring "The Christmas Song" with "The Secret of Christmas" on the B-side; both were recorded with Russ Garcia and His Orchestra in September 1959.
+The album has been reissued several times with variations to the cover artwork.